-- It is a necessary part of a ship, and facilitates space for relaxing, medical facility and food courts.
+- It is a necessary part of a ship and facilitates space for relaxing, medical facility and food courts.

-- Nowadays extra care has been taken in discharging shoot from the funnel to preserve the atmosphere from pollution.
+- Nowadays, extra care has been taken in discharging shoot from the funnel to preserve the atmosphere from pollution.

 - It also serves as an operating station for the officer and crew of the watch.

-- These stems can be of two styles viz. raked and plumb stems, where former is inclined at some angle to the waterline and later is perpendicular to the waterline.
+- These stems can be of two styles viz. raked and plumb stems, where the former is inclined at some angle to the waterline and later is perpendicular to the waterline.

-- The forecastle is one of the foremost parts of the ship of length less than 7% of total deck length.
+- The forecastle is one of the foremost parts of the ship of length less than 7% of the total deck length.